PUSHPAK-JAISWAL/awesome-industrial-datasets/markdown/secom.md

 # SECOM

-**Summary:** Data from a semi-conductor manufacturing process.
-The dataset represents a selection of features where each example represents a single production entity with associated measured features and the labels represent a simple pass/fail yield for in house line testing, and associated date time stamp.
+**Summary:** Data from a semi-conductor manufacturing process where each sample represents a production entity with associated measured features and pass/fail labels.

 | Parameter | Value |
 | --- | --- |